An evidence-based briefing

 Housing Units per 1,000 People

 The lowest in the G7.
 France has ~540.
 Germany has ~510.
-We simply don't have enough homes for the people who live here.
+We have 3.9 new residents for every housing start - the gap is widening, not closing.

 Average Home Price